Discrete Variables and Continuous Variables In Exercises 13–18, d... | Channels for Pearson+

 Discrete Variables

 Discrete variables are those that can take on a countable number of distinct values.
-They often represent items that can be counted, such as the number of students in a classroom or the populations of individual states.
-In this context, discrete variables can only assume whole numbers, making them suitable for scenarios where values cannot be subdivided.
+They often represent items that can be counted, such as the number of students in a class or the number of cars in a parking lot.
+In statistical analysis, discrete variables are typically represented using whole numbers.

 Recommended video: